vasanth-rajan/multinodeDevstackvpn/README.txt

 #############

 Create a user 'stack' in all the machines
-Assign IP address as password  for created user 'stack'
+Assign password as password  for created user 'stack'

 Linux Command for creating a User in linux
 ==========================================